kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 web-1
 ```

-In one terminal watch the Stateful Set's Pods.
+In one terminal, watch the Stateful Set's Pods.

 ```shell
 kubectl get pod -w -l app=nginx
 ```

-In another terminal delete all of the Stateful Set's Pods.
+In a second terminal, delete all of the Stateful Set's Pods.

 ```shell
 $ kubectl delete pod -l app=nginx
 pod "web-0" deleted
 pod "web-1" deleted
 ```
+Examine the output of the `kubectl get` command in the first terminal, and wait

-Wait for all of the Pods to transition to Running and Ready.
+for all of the Pods to transition to Running and Ready.

 ```shell
 $ kubectl get pod -w -l app=nginx